emsuru/charlie-01-data-collection/README.md

 ## Thank you for visiting my project page!

-Connect with me on LinkedIn:
+Connect with me on [LinkedIn](https://www.linkedin.com/in/mirunasuru/) 🤍